 The current default way to exchange data across the Internet is HTTP, but it fails in some cases.
 Large files cannot be transferred using HTTP, data is not permanent on HTTP, HTTP mainly uses a Client-Server protocol which leads to low latency and makes it difficult to establish a peer to peer connection, also real-time media streaming is difficult on HTTP.
 All of these failures are overcome using IPFS.

 Unlike HTTP which is IP addressed, an IPFS network is content addressed.
 Which means, when any data is uploaded on an IPFS network, it returns a Hash and the data is then requested using that hash.
 Anyone can provide storage on the IPFS network and everyone is incentivized with crypto tokens.
 Data is distributed and replicated throughout the network which leads to data permanence.
 While requesting data it searches for the nearest copy of that data which leads to high latency and overcomes any bottleneck points.
-As the data is completely distributed, it has no scope for centralization of data.
+As the data is completely distributed, it has no scope for the centralization of data.

 IPFS could be seen as a single BitTorrent swarm, exchanging objects within one Git repository.